dhanushkorada/Global_Corona_Pandemic_Analysis/README.md

 4. A choropleth layer is added to the map using folium's `Choropleth` class.
 5. The color of each country's region on the map corresponds to the total vaccinations per hundred people.
 6. A layer control is added to the map to allow toggling the choropleth layer.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-You can use this template as a starting point for your project's README file.
-Make sure to replace the placeholder sections with your actual project details and customize it according to your preferences.